 The ads make it look simple: plug in, save thousands, save the planet.
-But after a few years of rising insurance premiums, volatile used-EV prices, and charging infrastructure that still isn’t everywhere, real drivers in the US, UK, and Europe are asking harder questions.
+But after a year of rising insurance premiums, the federal EV tax credit expiring, volatile used-EV prices, and charging infrastructure that still isn’t everywhere, real drivers in the US, UK, and Europe are asking harder questions.
 Is an EV actually cheaper to own in 2026?
-The answer is yes — but only if your specific situation lines up with the EV’s structural advantages.
+The answer is: yes — but only if your specific situation lines up with the EV’s structural advantages.
 This guide lays out every number, including the ones most EV blogs quietly skip.
+Last updated: June 7, 2026.

 | Market | Gas / Petrol Cost Per Mile | EV Home-Charging Cost Per Mile | Annual Saving (12,000 miles) |